offe/phat-marker-sketcher/README.md

 ![Sketch of UI for Phat Marker Sketcher](images/phamask1.png)

 Phat Marker Sketcher is a tool to encourage this way of working.
 The focus is on simple sketches, without graphical details and styles.
 The sketches comes with a text document describing the different elements of the design.
-One Phat Marker Sketcher project is a collection of these one page sketches that can describe a full application or a new feature in an existing product.
+A project in Phat Marker Sketcher is a collection of these one page sketches that can describe a full application or a new feature in an existing product.

+The style should be like quickly hand drawn pictures with a fat tipped marker.
+More like the word squiggles in the picture above, and not like the super straight boxes.

 ### The parts